rennay/rennay.github.io/2018-04-27-arduino-sqwidnet.md

 * Upload

-* Lights should flash on Unashield board
+* Lights should flash on Unashield board indicating that the message is being transmitted.

 * Verify the message has been received in [Sigfox Backend Messages](https://backend.sigfox.com/device/{deviceID}/messages).